 - Amidst the hype, 5G technology provokes mixed responses from consumer and industry alike.

 - The current 4.9G mobile technology enables many of the hyped use cases, and this is already in our hands.
-Why not experiment and scale-up to benefit now?

 Depending on which way you look at it, 5G will either be the key to a seamless internet experience that will let you download a movie in seconds, live in truly smart, connected cities, and safely drive autonomous vehicles… or it’s an over-hyped technology with not a lot of room to grow (yet).